 - The spool function allows you to send multiple jobs to the queue to be sorted by color — another time saver for more complex jobs

-The one major con for the USCutter MH Series is the fact that it can’t really sustain its good cutting performance on larger jobs.
+The one major con for this USCutter is the fact that it can’t really sustain its good cutting performance on larger jobs.

 We found — and other buyers have too — that it could be a little hit and miss on longer or more complex jobs, starting off well but occasionally running out of steam halfway through.
 Not only is this annoying in the time wasting sense, but it can also prove costly, wasting precious material.